 Musical instruments come in all shapes and sizes, and as a result, there is a broad spectrum of prices that you can pay for instruments.
 In general, larger instruments tend to be more expensive even for beginner models.

 For example, if you’d like to purchase an upright bass, you need to be ready to pay several thousand dollars, and they only get more expensive as you go up in quality.
-Unlike the bass, a harp or a piano, a standard trumpet may only run you a couple hundred dollars.
+Unlike the bass, a harp or a piano, a standard trumpet may only run you a couple of hundred dollars.

 Naturally, as you advance in your playing skills and become better at the trumpet, you can purchase a more expensive model that will provide you with a better quality sound.
 But overall, the trumpet is not an expensive instrument, and it’s a great choice for those who don’t want to spend a lot of money at the outset of their musical endeavors.